What is an electrical power transformer?

 - Sustainable overload on the transformer.

-- Failure of cooling system of the transformer.
+- Failure of the cooling system of the transformer.

 - Short-circuit occurs in the transformer winding.